 Consequently, we recommend stopping to take more photos than you plan on “needing” or wanting with the expectation that some percentage of them will be duds.
 Although your Magic Shots might not appear until the next day, you can check My Disney Experience throughout the party to see your other photos.
 The quality of those should give you an idea of whether you need to take more.

-On that note, mentioning to the PhotoPass photographer that you’re interested in Magic Shots might be a good idea.
+On that note, mentioning to the PhotoPass photographer that you’re interested in Magic Shots is a good idea.
 If they only take one, ask if they have any others–or specific shots that you think they might have based on the listed locations above.
 Sometimes, Cast Members “get in a groove” with a particular Magic Shot, and that becomes their go-to despite having other options available.
 If you inquire about others, they’ll often be happy to take those, too.

 Our last recommendation would be to budget your time accordingly in light of the above.
 One PhotoPass line that’s notoriously long is the location directly in front of Partners, which can have a ‘wait time’ of 20-30 minutes.
 In our view, that spot simply is not worth it given the time cost and downside v. upside.
 Typically, the photographers on Main Street have significantly shorter lines and produce capture comparable images.